 You know you need a vibration data logger, but what are your choices?
 And what are some of the best options?

 In our 6 ways to measure vibration post, we highlighted 6 very different products; only 3 of which were vibration data loggers.
 In this post I'll focus on vibration data loggers and compare the top 11 that I've come across.
 I'll then dive a bit deeper and review 4 different product lines from 4 different companies.
 I'll also provide links to all these products so you can do some additional research on these vibration recorders.
+If you are interested in wireless options, check out a similar post highlighting wireless monitoring systems.

 Full disclosure is that I have some skin in the game and work at one of the companies showcased.
 But don't think that disqualifies me from comparing the options out there!
 I believe that I have a unique perspective because I continually work to educate myself on the competition we face.
 I'm excited to share with you what I've learned to help you decide which product best meets your vibration data logging needs!